NCAR/SUDS/README.md

 # SUDS
 The *System for User-editing and Display of Soundings* (SUDS) is a package for displaying and analyzing atmospheric sounding data.
-It was originally developed it the Atmospheric Technology Division (now Earth Observing Laboratory) of the National Center for Atmospheric Research in the 1980's, and was developed and used for some time after that.
+It was originally developed in the Atmospheric Technology Division (now Earth Observing Laboratory) of the National Center for Atmospheric Research in the 1980's, and was developed and used for some time after that.
 At this point, its value is mostly historical.